 If you have pseudohypoparathyroidism, your body produces the right amount of PTH, but is "resistant" to its effect.
 This causes low blood calcium levels and high blood phosphate levels.

 Pseudohypoparathyroidism is caused by abnormal genes.
 There are different types of pseudohypoparathyroidism.
+All forms are rare.

 Low blood calcium in pseudohypoparathyroidism is usually milder than in other forms of hypoparathyroidism.

-Albright's hereditary osteodystrophy; Types 1A and 1B pseudohypoparathyroidism
+Albright hereditary osteodystrophy; Types 1A and 1B pseudohypoparathyroidism